 Solar Power Explained Simply

-There are basically three important components of solar power.
+There are basically three important components of solar power system.

 - Solar Panels